 - Massey Quick Simon suggested the elimination of hedge fund of funds from the portfolio, replacing the alternative allocation with a customized portfolio of hedge fund managers across a variety of styles.
 This removed leveraged managers from the mix and saved our client over $100,000 in fees per annum.

 - While keeping some of the incumbent equity funds, we reduced concentration substantially by spreading out the portfolio to a wider variety of managers, focusing on market capitalization, growth versus value and domestic versus international allocations.
 We renegotiated fees with existing managers.
-We eliminated managers with high correlations to their benchmark – paying fees to a closet index fund makes no sense.
+We eliminated managers with high correlations to their benchmark as we felt that paying fees to a closet index fund made little investment sense.

 - We aggregated the fixed income portfolios and sent them to one of our core managers for evaluation, focusing on credit quality and interest rate risk.
 We urged our client to have these portfolios professionally and actively managed.
 We helped to select two firms to take responsibility for this process.

 - We brought forth suggestions for rebalancing the portfolios for tax efficiency.
 Managers were “relocated” to minimize the potential tax impact on our client.